 Furthermore, we can have the program always up to date if we have an Office 365 subscription: the latest version available will be downloaded automatically.

-What formats are compatible with version 2016 of Publisher?
+What formats are compatible with Publisher?

 The tool is compatible with different document formats.
 Thus, you can import files with the following extensions: DOC, DOX, HTML, PUB, RTF, TXT, WPD, and WPS.
 Furthermore, you can export the results in DOCX, BMP, GIF, JPG, PS, MHT, PDF, and XPS.